hongyuanjia/rdyncall/README.md

 A more detailed version including user-interface handling is available in `demo(SDL)`.

-## Brief Tour 2/2: Alternative FFI via '.dyncall'
+## Brief Tour 2/2: Alternative FFI via 'dyncall'

-The alternative foreign function interface offered by '.dyncal' has a similar intend such as '.C'.
+The alternative foreign function interface offered by 'dyncall' has a similar intend such as '.C'.
 It allows to call shared library functions directly from R, but without additional wrapper C code needed, because it supports almost all fundamental C data types and uses a function type signature text specification